-We will now provide some insights on how to link the social activity of users together with the required cooperation and resource provisioning at the lower layers (the main interactions between the different layers are summarized in Figure 3).
-Notably, the new dimensions in our context compared to existing work for on-line communities [18] is that users contribute in the creation of a communication network with their own devices, their natural ability to self-organize, and the de facto proximity between them.
-The characteristics of this new environment can be exploited and incorporated in the system in order to support the envisioned neighbourhood communities.
-Our goal here is not to propose specific solutions, as critical details depend on particular social contexts, but to define a framework for future research on the very interesting social, economic, and technological aspects that appear in this context and, most importantly, on their interdependencies.
+We will now provide some insights on how to link the social activity of users together with the required cooperation and resource provisioning at the lower layers (the main interactions between the different layers are summarized in Fig. 3).
+The new dimensions in our context compared to existing work for online communities [18] are the following: a) users contribute in the creation of a communication network with their own devices, b) their natural ability to selforganize, and c) the de facto proximity between them.
+The characteristics of this new environment can be exploited and incorporated in the system in order to support the envisioned neighborhood communities.
+Our goal here is not to propose specific solutions...but to define a framework for future research on the very interesting social, economic, and technological aspects that appear in this context and, most importantly, on their interdependencies.

-Physical and access layer
+Physical and Access Layer

-For this layer, there is on going research effort to build efficient cooperative protocols [7][8].
-Based on these protocols one should devise ways to detect deviations from the encoded behaviour.
-Then, when such a deviation from a user is detected by the neighbouring nodes it should be considered misbehaviour and the user should be punished through an appropriate change of the status of the corresponding links as described above.
+For this layer, there are ongoing research efforts to build efficient cooperative protocols [7], [8].
+Based on these protocols one should devise ways to detect deviations from the encoded behavior.
+Then, when such a deviation is detected by the neighboring nodes it should be considered misbehavior and the user should be punished through an appropriate change of the status of the corresponding links as described above.

-In addition, specific social punishments could be used to further discourage misbehaviour.
-Such punishments can harm explicitly one's social image (e.g. by means of a public "black list" or warning messages).
-Alternatively, they could affect the privileges and/or position of a user in the community (e.g. limit her ability to browse the complete graph of her social network).
+In addition, specific social punishments could be used to further discourage misbehavior.
+Such punishments can harm explicitly one's social image (e.g., by means of a public "black list" or warning messages).
+Alternatively, they could affect the privileges and/ or position of a user in the community (e.g., limit her ability to browse the complete graph of her social network).

 Although physical proximity and long-lived relationships imply that users need to rely on each other, and punishments as "node isolation" will be quite effective, at the same time they can discourage participation.
-However, since cooperative behaviour is encoded in the corresponding protocols, deviation from it cannot be but intentional (e.g. downloading a hacked version of the protocol).
-In contrast, for higher layer resources, a rewarding approach is followed as described in the following (see also Figure 3).
+However, since cooperative behavior is encoded in the corresponding protocols, deviation from it cannot be but intentional (e.g., downloading a hacked version of the protocol).
+In contrast, for higher layer resources, rewards are used instead of punishments (see also Fig. 3).

-Network layer
+Network Layer

 At the network layer, the main service is packet forwarding.
 Reciprocity mechanisms seem to require users to serve the same amount of traffic as the one they insert in the network.
 However, users have incomplete information concerning the nodes which forward their packets more than one hop away, which makes the enforcement of such a mechanism difficult to implement.
-Another problem with this approach is that nodes at the edge of the network will not be able to accumulate the necessary "credit", in order to satisfy their needs.
-A cross-layer approach can give chances to these edge nodes to provide other kind of services in exchange, belonging possibly to different layers and ideally not depending on the network to be provided (e.g. original content, local services such as Internet access to mobile users, etc.).
-So, a user's contributions at the application layer can provide him with network services, like packet forwarding or connectivity (e.g. when mobile) or the opposite.
+Another problem with this approach is that nodes at the edge of the network will not be able to accumulate the necessary "credit," in order to satisfy their needs.
+A cross-layer approach can give chances to these edge nodes to provide other kinds of services in exchange, belonging possibly to different layers and ideally not depending on the network to be provided (e.g., original content, local services such as Internet access to mobile users, etc.).
+So, a user's contributions at the application layer can provide him with network services, like packet forwarding or connectivity (e.g., when mobile) or the opposite.